navikt/kafka-sandbox/README.md

 ### Handling failure to deserialize messages in batch consumer       <a name="spring-batch-error-7"/>

-Since the deserialization step happens before our consumer listener gets the message, it needs to be handled in a special way.
+Since the deserialization step happens before our consumer listener gets the messages, it needs to be handled in a special way.
 Spring has designed the `ErrorHandlingDeserializer` Kafka deserializer for this purpose.
 It catches failed attempts at deserializing from a delegated deserializer class.